microsoft/VSProjectSystem/doc/automation/Notification_for_async_project_load_completion.md

-If you're really interested in subscribing to project data (you want the data as it is now, and you want to receive updates as it changes), then you should definitely consider the IProjectSubscriptionService.
+If you're really interested in subscribing to project data (you want the data as it is now, and you want to receive updates as it changes), then you should definitely consider the `IProjectSubscriptionService`.
 This will give you the initial snapshot of items as soon as they're available and whenever the data you subscribed to changes, you'll also be notified with snapshots for both before and after, as well as a semantic diff describing